 Not only have its authors planned to help the woman in the home, conserve the family income, but to encourage those saving habits which must be acquired by this nation if we are to secure a permanent peace that will insure the world against another onslaught by the Prussian military powers.

 .One teaspoonful of sugar per person saved each day would insure a supply ample to take care of our soldiers and our Allies.
 These quantities mean but a small individual sacrifice, but when multiplied by our vast population they will immeasurably aid and encourage the men who are giving their lives to the noble cause of humanity on which our nation has embarked.

 This article was posted on Saturday, December 20th, 2008 at 3:23 pm and is filed under Book Sites, Books & Stories, Cookbooks, Countries & Cultures, Recipe Links, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.